Sarah Hoffman

 Sarah Marjorie Hoffman ECA MLAAB (born May 23, 1980) is a Canadian politician who served as the 10th deputy premier of Alberta and minister of Health in the cabinet of Rachel Notley.
 Hoffman was previously a member of the Edmonton Public School Board, where she served from 2010 to 2015 and from 2012 onward as chair.
 Prior to her service on the school board, she was the research director of the Alberta Legislature New Democrat caucus.
 After stepping down from the School Board, she was elected in the 2015 Alberta general election to the Legislative Assembly of Alberta representing the electoral district of Edmonton-Glenora for the Alberta NDP.
-On May 24, 2015 she was sworn in as Minister of Health and Minister of Seniors for the province of Alberta.
-Following a cabinet reshuffle on 2 February 2016, she retained the Health portfolio and became deputy premier, primarily responsible for answering questions to the premier when the premier is not present in the Legislature.
+On May 24, 2015, she was sworn in as Minister of Health and Minister of Seniors for the province of Alberta.
+Following a cabinet reshuffle on 2 February 2016, she retained the Health portfolio and became deputy premier.

+In 2024, she was a candidate for the post of leader of the Alberta NDP.